This post will no doubt ruffle some feathers, but so be it! 🙂

-Taking it a step further, a warm up should replicate the activities to be performed during the exercise, just at a lower intensity level.
+Taking it a step further, a warm up should replicate the upcoming activities, just at a lower intensity level.
 You may make the case that since sprinting is part of volleyball (though only barely), jogging is a good warm up to that.
 Fair enough, but what about jumping, lunging, shuffling, serving, spiking, and blocking?
 Not much jogging is going to do for them.

 All of this is why dynamic warm-ups have become so popular.
 Here are a couple of examples.